 Montenegro - Market OverviewMontenegro - Market Overview

 Since regaining independence in 2006, Montenegro has adopted an investment framework to encourage growth, employment, and exports.
-Although the continuing transition has not eliminated all structural barriers, the government recognizes the need to remove impediments, ensure business-friendly policies,improve transparency, and open the economy to foreign investors.
+Although the continuing transition has not eliminated all structural barriers, the government recognizes the need to remove impediments, ensure business-friendly policies and improve transparency and open the economy to foreign investors.

 Montenegro offers foreign investors low, fixed tax rates, a business-oriented economy, significant economic freedom, a stable currency (Euro), and openness to incentivize investors.
 Montenegro is a beneficiary of the Generalized System of Preferences program, which provides duty-free access to the U.S. market in various eligible categories.
 The Euro is the official currency in Montenegro, which stabilizes financial flows and results in lower transaction costs.
 This is an informal arrangement with the European Central Bank, and Montenegro is not part of the Euro Zone.
 Private ownership is protected by the Constitution and includes equal treatment of foreigners.
 The IMF has cautioned Montenegro that its economic system is vulnerable to external shocks due to its high public debt-to-GDP ratio.
 Montenegro’s public financial situation is relatively weak, with a debt-to-GDP ratio of 65.9 percent, with forecasts of growing indebtedness based on projected infrastructure development needs.

-Montenegro has a favorable tax regime with the lowest corporate tax rate in the region at nine percent; Moody's downgraded Montenegro's sovereign ratings to B1 from Ba3 in May 2016.
+Montenegro has favorable tax regime with the lowest corporate tax rate in the region at nine percent; in April 2018, Moody’s affirmed Montenegro’s B1 credit rating and stable outlook, supporting the implementation of economic reforms.
 Approximately 90 percent of government-owned enterprises have been privatized, though many larger assets remain in government hands.
-For 2016, Montenegro’s economy grew by 3.0 percent while the unemployment rate was 17.1 percent.
+For 2017, Montenegro’s economy grew by 4.2 percent while the unemployment rate was 15.1percent.

 More than 100 countries have invested in Montenegro, with no single country dominating the market.
-The most significant investments have come from Austria, the Netherlands, Russia, Hungary, Norway, Serbia, Great Britain, Slovenia, and Italy, with new interest coming from the Emirates, Azerbaijan, China, Turkey, Poland, and the United States.
+The most significant investments have come from Italy, Russia, Serbia, and Cyprus, with new interest coming from the United Arab Emirates, Azerbaijan, China, Turkey, and the United States.

 Montenegro Trade Development and Promotion